anir-tubi/tubi-roku/README.md

 Tagging 2_1_33
 Generated the file: build/source/Settings.brs.
 Generated the file build/manifest.
-Project tubitv_roku.zip is built with profile production.
+Project tubi_roku.zip is built with profile production.

 If you are intending this to be a formal release, create a pull request for the current branch
     git branch release_2_1_33